Penn Quarter’s Trendy Asia Nine Bar Caters to a Variety of Tastes

 While it’s true the prices are moderate to fairly high, this is a classy place and worth it.
 Last year, Asia Nine participated in the Cherry Picks Restaurant Program as part of the National Cherry Blossom Festival.
 No official word yet if they’re participating this year or not.

-Either way, if you rent an apartment in Penn Quarter, Chinatown, whatever you want to call this diverse neighborhood, Asia Nine is a cherry worth picking.
+Either way, if you find an apartment to rent on Apartment Showcase in Penn Quarter, Chinatown, whatever you want to call this diverse neighborhood , Asia Nine is a cherry worth picking.